Fire & Rescue Service

 The "Chip In" Conflict

-Issue: If the meal is Pork Chops, or cooked
+The Friction: If the meal is Pork Chops, or

-with wine, or the meat isn't Halal, the Muslim firefighter cannot
+cooked with wine, the Muslim firefighter cannot eat it.
+But worse,

 The Fix: